 No person may take part in investigating or making decisions related to an allegation of harassment or discrimination if he or she is an "immediate family member" of a complainant or an accused employee.
-For this subparagraph, immediate family member means spouse, domestic partner, child, stepchild, parent, stepparent, sibling, stepsibling, grandchild, grandparent, great-grandparent, aunt, uncle, niece, nephew, first cousin, mother-in-law, father-in law, sister-in-law, brother-in-law, or member of the employee's household.father, mother, son, daughter, husband, wife, brother or sister, or any other person living in the same household.
+For this subparagraph, immediate family member means spouse, domestic partner, child, stepchild, parent, stepparent, sibling, stepsibling, grandchild, grandparent, great-grandparent, aunt, uncle, niece, nephew, first cousin, mother-in-law, father-in law, sister-in-law, brother-in-law, or member of the employee's household..